Matzefritz/HiWonder_MentorPi/README.md

 ```bash
 export MACHINE_TYPE=MentorPi_Mecanum
 ```
-This command should also be added to your .bashrc file to ensure the availability of the variable up on startup of a new terminal.
+This command should also be added to your .bashrc file to ensure the availability of the variable upon startup of a new terminal.

 ## Set User Permissions
 Communication with the expansion board occurs via a serial connection.
 To enable access, you must ensure your user belongs to the appropriate group with permissions to access serial devices.
 This is achieved with: